FlowFuse/device-agent/README.md

 default this is 10 minutes.
 After this time, the web server will be disabled.
 The application must be restarted to re-enable the UI.
 You can set this to `0` to disable the timeout.
 This is not recommended.

+## Development

+### Scripts

+The following scripts are available:

+ - `npm start` - Start the agent
+ - `npm run dev` - Build the agent and watch for changes
+ - `npm run update-theme` - Update the theme files from the nr-launcher repository
+ - `npm run lint` - Run eslint
+ - `npm run lint:fix` - Run eslint and fix any issues
+ - `npm run test` - Run all unit tests
+ - `npm run test:lib` - Run the unit tests for the lib
+ - `npm run test:frontend` - Run the unit tests for the frontend